 Why do I keep sabotaging my own success?

 This isn’t conscious self-destruction.
-It’s automatic protection.
-Your brain learned early that certain situations were dangerous, and it developed responses to keep you safe.
-The problem is, those responses fire even when you’re not actually in danger.
+Your brain learned early that certain situations were dangerous and developed automatic responses to keep you safe.
+Those responses still fire even when you’re not actually in danger.

 Understanding your specific pattern is how you start interrupting it.